 40. Endure the Kokohead Crater Hike

-The Kokohead Crater hike consists of 1,048 steps and is a 1.8 mile out and back trail.
+Located right next to Hanauma Bay, The Kokohead Crater hike consists of 1,048 steps and is a 1.8 mile out and back trail.
+This hike is absolutely beautiful during sunrise and the hike itself takes you to an old pillbox bunker – which is a popular place that locals and tourists take pictures at.
 If you’re looking to push yourself – this is the hike to go with.
 Click here to read about the best hikes on Oahu.

 The Olamana Ridge Trail (Three Peaks) is an extremely tough hike to complete all three peaks.
 It takes on average 3-7 hours and is very dangerous.
+It is only recommended that the most daring adventurers take on this hike!
 Click here to read about the best hikes on Oahu.

 43. Find an octopus